ryanchankh/mcr2/README.md

 ## Requirements
 - This codebase is written for `python3`.
 - To install necessary python packages, run `pip install -r requirements.txt`.
-- For clustering, package `spam` is also required.
-See [here](https://pypi.org/project/spam/) for more details.

 ## Training
 ### Basics